Metric geometry of locally compact groups: Uniformly coarsely proper spaces, growth, and amenability

 (4) The spaces $\R^m$ and $\mathbf H^n$ are geodesic, and therefore large-scale geodesic (see Definition \ref{defcoarselyconn}).
 Since two distinct of them are not quasi-isometric, as just seen, Proposition \ref{ceXYqi}(2) implies that they are not coarsely equivalent.

 .2cm

 (5) A regular tree of valency $d \ge 3$ is of exponential growth.
 A regular tree of valency $2$ is of polynomial growth, indeed of linear growth. \end{exe}

 \begin{exe} Let $X$ be either a regular tree of infinite valency or an infinite-dimensional Hilbert space, and $G$ a $\sigma$-compact LC-group.
-There does not exist any coarse embedding of $X$ in $G$; this is an immediate consequence of Proposition \ref{propgrowthXtoY} and Example \ref{homogeneousinfinitetree+Hilbert}.
+There does not exist any coarse embedding of $X$ in $G$; this is an immediate consequence of Proposition \ref{propgrowthXtoY} and \ref{growth=growth}, and Example \ref{homogeneousinfinitetree+Hilbert}.
+In particular, $X$ is not quasi-isometric to any compactly generated LC-group. \end{exe}